maniyadv/devmind/README.md

 ## Release Notes

+### 0.4.0

+- Implemented magazine-style card design with news images as backgrounds
+- Updated news sources to TechCrunch, DEV.to, The Verge, Wired, and Mashable
+- Reduced refresh interval to 15 minutes for more timely updates
+- Added pause-on-hover functionality for the status bar
+- Filtered out news items without images for a more engaging experience

 ### 0.2.0

 - Switched to RSS feeds for more reliable content delivery
-- Added news from TechCrunch, DEV.to, Hacker Noon, and FreeCodeCamp
 - Added article excerpts in tooltips
-- Improved performance with 30-minute refresh intervals
+- Improved performance with refresh intervals
 - Enhanced UI for better readability

 ### 0.1.1